smartcontractkit/documentation/docs/chainlink-keepers/overview.md

 During every block the Keeper will check if the Upkeep is eligible using off-chain compute (a simulation), and then broadcast them on-chain when eligible.

+Transaction executions on chain are not limited to once per turn.
+Your Upkeeps can execute on-chain multiple times per turn.
+This creates a system that is secure and highly available and ensures that transactions are confirmed on-chain even during times of network congestion.

 Once a Keeper has performed an Upkeep, it cannot do so again until another Keeper on the network has subsequently performed the same Upkeep.
 This protects against a faulty or malicious Keeper from taking repeated action on a given Upkeep.

 ## Supported Networks and Cost